 Need some fantastic DIY teacher gift ideas for your favorite teacher?
 These are easy to make, and based on a list of things that teachers REALLY want!
-No coffee mugs here.
 Try one of these cute teacher appreciation gifts today.

 Do you have a special school teacher in your life?
 One that made a big impression?
 I do – it was my own mom!
 My mother was a fifth grade teacher for many years, and I thought I was never in her class, she’s still the most important teacher in my life.

 Teachers are truly amazing in my opinion!
-Teacher appreciation gifts have always been on my list for the end of the school year, but there’s another option besides purchasing – you can always DIY as well (a combination is nice too!).
+Appreciation gifts for teachers have always been on my list for the end of the school year, but there’s another option besides purchasing – you can always DIY as well (a combination is nice too!).

 What Gifts Do They Really Want?

-So I actually surveyed my mom and some other teachers online (elementary through high school) to find out what teacher appreciation gifts are best.
+So I actually surveyed my mom and some other teachers online (elementary through high school) to find out what gifts are best.
 There was a resounding “no more coffee mugs” and a big “yes” vote for handmade cards, DIY presents, and gift cards.